CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-cld.md

 4. Identify the IP address.

     The appliance contains two Ethernet ports.
-Port *eno1*, is dedicated for out-of-band management.
+It uses port *eno1* for out-of-band management.
 This is where NetQ Agents should send the telemetry data collected from your monitored switches and hosts.
 By default, eno1 uses DHCPv4 to get its IP address.
 You can view the assigned IP address using the following command:

     ```
     cumulus@hostname:~$ ip -4 -brief addr show eno1